Lapland

 Major Trails And Attractions

-Wild reindeer herds in mountain tundra provide the reserve flagship wildlife experience.
+Wild reindeer herds in mountain tundra provide the reserve's flagship wildlife experience.
 Old-growth spruce forests with their lichen-draped branches create atmospheric northern woodland landscapes.
 Mountain tundra above treeline offers panoramic views across the Kola Peninsula wilderness.
 Northern lights during the polar night are spectacular.
 Lake systems reflecting mountain scenery provide serene landscapes.
 The biological station offers scientific tourism opportunities focused on Arctic ecology and reindeer behavior.

 Visitor Facilities And Travel